RakindGarg01/Secure-RAG-Bot/README.md

-# 🧠 ContextGuard AI – A Secure RAG-based Internal Q&A System
+# 🧠 Secure RAG AI – A Secure RAG-based Internal Q&A System

 A secure, closed-domain Retrieval-Augmented Generation (RAG) chatbot for organizational knowledge management — answers questions **strictly** from your proprietary documents.